 A 65-year old male living with a 65-year old female in a $350,000 home in Markham, Ontario and $50,000 debt, are eligible for a cash advance of $65,995 to $73,485 which could be received in full lump sum or distributed on a monthly basis

 There are other options for elder homeowners to source funding other than a reverse mortgage.
 A mortgage refinance strategy is also a viable option.
 “Elderly homeowners can also consider setting up a Home Equity line of Credit, which allows you to withdraw funds on a regular basis, up until the limit of the Home Equity Line of Credit is reached.
-The advantage of this strategy is the interest rate is lower, but the disadvantages are that they are harder to qualify for and the payment is not fixed, so stricter budgeting is required,” said Mr. Laird.
+The advantage of this strategy is the interest rate is lower, but the disadvantages are that they are harder to qualify for and the payment is not fixed, so stricter budgeting is required,” Laird said.

 There is also the alternative option for homeowners to sell their home and downsize to a less expensive home, and pocket the cash to pay for living expenses.